 Child development: 0-3 months

 At birth a baby does not know or understand anything.
-It quickly learns to recognise the smell and voice of the person who feeds them and holds them most often but they do not know this is their 'mother'.
+They quickly learn to recognise the smell and voice of the person who feeds them and holds them most often but they do not know this is their 'mother'.

 However, even from birth, they start to communicate with you and give you little signals when they are tired or hungry, or awake and alert.